qatrackplus/qatrackplus/deploy/docker/README.md

 browser to see QATrack+.
 After editing `docker-compose.yml` you need to rerun `docker-compose up`.

+### Using a docker-hub image instead of building your own

+If you don't wish to customise the python-virtual environment being used by the server, and if you want to not have to build your own docker image you may use the prebuilt automated builds off of [Docker Hub](https://hub.docker.com/r/simonbiggs/qatrack/builds/).

+To do this change your directory to the subdirectory `hub/0.3.0.dev` and then run `docker-compose up`.
+This will now also download the django portion of QATrack+ from Docker Hub with the pip dependencies already included within the image.

 ### Shutdown the server

 To shutdown the server run: